Private Cloud 101 for Law Firms

 Private Cloud solutions are almost always more economical than owning and managing in-house servers.

-If you compare the up-front and ongoing cost of buying, managing, maintaining and repairing servers over a multi-year period, to the predictable, straight forward per-user-per-month cost model of a Private Cloud, you’ll see that near and long-term: the Private Cloud almost always has the financial advantage.
+If you compare the up-front and ongoing cost of buying, managing, maintaining, and repairing servers over a multi-year period to the predictable, straightforward per-user-per-month cost model of a Private Cloud, you’ll see that near and long-term, the Private Cloud almost always has the financial advantage.

 By adding up the total up-front, monthly recurring and unplanned costs associated with both on-premise and Private Cloud solutions, you’ll find that the Total Cost of Ownership of a hosted (Private Cloud) solution is nearly always less.